infinum/phrasing/README.md

 Copyright (c) 2013, Infinum

-Phrasing relies heavily (or is built) on two other gems: Copycat and Bootstrap-editable-rails.
+Phrasing relies heavily (or is built) on two other libraries: the Copycat gem and the ZenPen library.
 So thank you to the authors and all the contributors!